davidsonfellipe/awesome-wpo/README.md

 * [YSlow for PhantomJS](http://yslow.org/phantomjs/) - YSlow for PhantomJS also introduces new output formats for automated test frameworks: TAP (Test Anything Protocol) and JUnit.
 * [Grunt-yslow](https://github.com/andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.
 * [Grunt-perfbudget](https://github.com/tkadlec/grunt-perfbudget) - A Grunt.js task for enforcing a performance budget (more on performance budgets).
+* [Web Tracing Framework](https://github.com/google/tracing-framework) - Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications.

 ## Analyzers API